vizui/designpatterns/docs/content/patterns/components/alerts.md

 - Contextual alerts are positioned above the area or form they relate to
 - They are often triggered by a user interaction
 - They can be closable and can have other action buttons or links.
+- Alerts with low importance (info or success) can close automatically after 5 seconds (if desired)
+- Alerts with high importance (warning or danger) should not close automatically, unless the situation has been resolved in some other way

 __Types:__
 - __Info__ alerts should be used when there are tips or information that a user can benefit from.